Colonel Kathleen Swacina Scholarship

 Qualifying STEM majors related to the mission of AFCEA include: Biometry/Biometrics, Computer Engineering, Computer Forensics Science, Computer Programming, Computer Science, Computer Systems, Cybersecurity, Electrical Engineering, Electronics Engineering, Geospatial Science, Information Science, Information Technology, Information Resource Management, Intelligence, Mathematics, Network Engineering, Network Security, Operations Research, Physics, Robotics Engineering, Robotics Technology, Statistics, Strategic Intelligence, and Telecommunications Engineering.

-Applications will be accepted starting January 2020.
-A link to the online application form will be posted at the top of this page.
+Applications will be accepted starting October 1, 2021.
+A link to the online application form is posted at the top of this page.
 Submissions must include the following:

 - An online application form, including short-answer questions, educational and career plans, and financial need.
 In addition, the applicant may also describe any challenges (i.e. personal, physical, psychological, educational) that she has had to overcome to get to this point in her educational career.

-- An official college transcript with completed courses and grades including grades from the fall 2019 semester.
+- An official college transcript with completed courses and grades including grades from the Spring 2021 semester.

 - Two letters of recommendation, at least one of which must be from a professor in the student’s STEM major field of study.